-Adolescent Pre-Exposure Prophylaxis (PrEP)
+Adolescent pre-exposure prophylaxis (PrEP)

-What is Adolescent Pre-Exposure Prophylaxis (PrEP)?
+What is adolescent pre-exposure prophylaxis (PrEP)?

 Pre-exposure prophylaxis, or PrEP, is a daily medication that lowers the chances of getting HIV in people who are at high risk of being exposed to the HIV virus, either through sexual activity or injection drug use.
 The treatment consists of taking a pill once a day.
 Follow-up visits are needed every three months for HIV testing, prescription refills and contact with your child’s doctor.

 • PrEP is a combination of two medications that block the HIV virus from creating the pathways that allow it to spread.
-It is very effective at reducing the risk of an HIV diagnosis when taken daily as prescribed.

-• PrEP is not a vaccine.
-A vaccine works by training your child’s body to fight off a specific infection.
-PrEP is a medication.
+• PrEP is a medication.
 If your child doesn’t take the medication every day, the protection it gives against HIV is decreased and the risk of infection is increased.

 Daily PrEP reduces the risk of getting HIV from sexual activity more than 90% when it’s taken as prescribed.
 The medication has been shown to reduce the risk of HIV in intravenous drug users by more than 70%.